-So, if you are looking for a stock Android or pure Android phone priced under 15,000 INR, here are a few options that you could consider.
+So, if you are looking for a stock Android or pure Android phone priced under 20,000 INR, here are a few options that you could consider.

-The stock Android software is popular because it’s relatively light and faster as it isn’t bogged down or burdened with customization options, added features and preloaded apps that you might or might not use.
+The stock Android software is popular because it’s relatively lighter and faster as it isn’t bogged down or burdened with customization options, added features, ads, and preloaded apps that you might or might not use.

 It’s also a safer bet for consumers.
 If you aren’t sure whether you will find a particular software in line with your taste, it’s generally safer to side with Google’s vision aka stock Android.

 On the other hand, the unadulterated Android experience can feel crippling and unbelievably bland at times.
 That’s because Stock Android is missing a few staple options and that can be really annoying.
 For instance, we receive many consumer complaints regarding missing features like call recording or a proper, separate gallery app.

 Moto G60 (review) and G40 Fusion (review) are almost similar phones, with minor differences.
 Both of these phones run Motorola’s clean Android 11 software and are powered by Snapdragon 732G octa-core chipset.

 These aren’t slim or light phones, but perhaps the 6000mAh battery justifies the heft.
 The IPS LCD panels on both phones support 120Hz refresh rate.
 The primary difference between the two is in their camera hardware.
 The G60 brandishes a 108MP primary rear camera and the G40 Fusion has a 64MP primary rear camera.

 Moto g5 5g (review) is one of the most affordable 5G phones in India.
 It has a massive 6.7-inch IPS LCD display that supports HDR10 and 90Hz refresh rate.